krb5/krb5/doc/plugindev/localauth.rst

-If the module does not set **an2ln_types** but does implement **an2ln**, the module's **an2ln** method will be invoked for all :c:func:`krb5_aname_to_localname` operations before the built-in mechanisms are applied, with *type* and *residual* set to NULL.
-The module can return KRB5_LNAME_NO_TRANS to defer mapping to the built-in mechanisms.
+If the module does not set **an2ln_types** but does implement **an2ln**, the module's **an2ln** method will be invoked for all :c:func:`krb5_aname_to_localname` operations unless an earlier module determines a mapping, with *type* and *residual* set to NULL.
+The module can return KRB5_LNAME_NO_TRANS to defer mapping to later modules.

 If a module implements **an2ln**, it must also implement **free_string** to ensure that memory is allocated and deallocated